MODULE ONE: OVERVIEW OF THE NATIONAL POULTRY IMPROVEMENT PLAN

 WHAT YOU WILL LEARN IN THIS MODULE

-You will be aware of the relationship between the NPIP and the Indiana State Poultry Association (ISPA)
+2. The Relationship between the NPIP and the Indiana State Poultry Association (ISPA)

 WHAT IS THE NATIONAL POULTRY IMPROVEMENT PLAN?